treeolivetech/armor/README.md

-# Dev Belt
+# Armor

-**Dev Belt** is a lightweight toolkit designed to simplify common setup and maintenance tasks, helping developers stay productive by automating repetitive workflows. _(Currently in its early stages of development.)_
+**Armor** is a lightweight toolkit designed to simplify common setup and maintenance tasks, helping developers stay productive by automating repetitive workflows. _(Currently in its early stages of development.)_

 ## Configuration